ljiang09/ant-maze-solver/README.md

   as there is a higher likelihood of an ant's path leading to an exit.
 - A maze with a single exit may converge more quickly, as the ants will have fewer paths to explore.

+It's important to note that all of these parameters are interconnected, and tuning one will affect the others.
+For example, if the number of ants per iteration is increased, the evaporation rate may need to be increased to prevent the pheromones from overwhelming the algorithm.
+Algorithms like ACO require a lot of experimentation and parameter tuning to achieve a well-performing algorithm.

 ## Applications of ACO in other contexts